marysia/marysia.github.io/_tils/2025-07-01-overview-catastrophic-ai-risks.md

 - Any single actor slowing down just gets outcompeted by others who don't

 ### **Organizational Risks**
 Essentially, even when there are no bad actors, no competitive pressures, and good intentions all around, catastrophic accidents still happen because of the inherent nature of how organizations function (or malfunction).
-Complexity creates unexpected interactions between components that can't all be forseen; AI systems are particularly problematic because (unlike nuclear reactors, which are well-understood) AI systems are poorly understood even by their creators; and AI systems are neither perfectly accurate nor highly reliable, unlike other more traditional industrial components.
+Complexity creates unexpected interactions between components that can't all be forseen; AI systems are particularly problematic because AI systems are poorly understood even by their creators (unlike, say, nuclear reactors, which are theoretically well-understood); and AI systems are neither perfectly accurate nor highly reliable (unlike other more traditional industrial components).

 This particular passage stood out to me: